 Using the template, you’ll see the top part is broken up into 3 sections.
-These sections will define your theme for 2021 and include the following…
+These sections will define your theme for the new year and include the following…

-- Need: What do you need for 2021?
+- Need: What do you need?
 Pick 1-3 things that you need.
 An example of 3 items considering this year may be self-care, exercise, and gratitude.
 Think carefully about what was missing this year for you and affected you by not having it.

-- Support: Who is going to support you in 2021?
-Choose 1-3 people who you can depend on, feel comfortable sharing your vision with, and who can hold you accountable to take the steps toward your goals.
+- Support: Who is going to support you with this vision board?
+Choose 1-3 people with who you can depend on, feel comfortable sharing your vision, and who can hold you accountable to take the steps toward your goals.

 - Health: How do you envision your health in the new year?
 Maybe it’s yoga, running, eating better, beating cancer, etc.